intersystems-community/vscode-objectscript/docs/Configuration.md

 You need to edit the server configuration in the settings.json file, so your only option is to click *Edit in settings.json*.

-To configure a server, enter code something like this:
+To configure a server, enter something like this:

 ```json
 "intersystems.servers": {